Frequently Asked Questions

 Who prepares and prosecutes patent applications?

 Most applications are prepared by patent attorneys at private law firms.
 KSURF directs the filing and prosecution of these applications and coordinates all correspondences between the creator(s) and the patent attorneys to ensure that the essence of the invention is captured and that commercialization issues are factored in.
+Final decisions related to patenting are made by KSURF, in consultation with licensees and/or research sponsors when applicable.

 Are there different types of applications that can be filed?